Qwarkk6/CLS/Readme.md

 <b>Dependencies</b>

-The only dependency of CLS is the <a href="https://forum.kerbalspaceprogram.com/index.php?/topic/165628-181-kos-v1210-kos-scriptable-autopilot-system/">kOS</a> mod
+The only dependency of CLS is the <a href="https://forum.kerbalspaceprogram.com/index.php?/topic/165628-181-kos-v1210-kos-scriptable-autopilot-system/">kOS</a> mod.

 <b>Installation</b>

-Copy everything from the zip into your main Kerbal Space Program folder
+Copy everything from the zip into your main Kerbal Space Program folder.

 <b>Future Development</b>